ckhsiao/Flights-info/README.md

 # Flights-info
-capture aircraft and flight metadata from Flight Tracker
+capture aircraft and flight metadata from Flight Aware

-this is for test and demo of git notebook integration for the DS persona demo
+Pass aircraft tail numbers to third party and retrieve metadata.